LearnYouSomeComputer/Tools-For-Programming/10-Profiling.md

 The functions are sorted by the amount of time spent running in each.
 That is, the function with the most samples is the one we spent the most time in.

+The columns shown contain the following information:

+- `% time`: The percentage of execution time spent in that function.
+This column should sum to 100%.
+- `cumulative seconds`: The execution time spent in this function and all functions above it in the table.
+- `self seconds`: The execution time spent in this function.
+- `calls`: The number of times this function was called.
+- `self s/call`: The average execution time spent per call.
+This is calculated by `self seconds`/`calls`.
+- `total s/call`: The average execution time spent per call of this function and all its descendants (functions it calls).

 #### The Call Graph